helsingborg-stad/active-directory-api-wp-integration/README.md

 - AD_UPDATE_EMAIL: Update email if it not belongs to another user account.
 - AD_SAVE_PASSWORD: Wheter to save the ad-password (true) in WordPress. *
 - AD_RANDOM_PASSWORD: Block random password generator. *
-- AD_USER_DOMAIN: Define a domain that belongs to ad-users. *
+- AD_USER_DOMAIN: Define a domain that belongs to ad-users (to block password reset). *

 * Be careful setting these options.
 All of them are not compatible.
 For instance: You cannot save the password, and generate a random password.